 A student placed on suspension or dismissed will be sent a letter to his/her mailing address.
 The student will have until the deadline specified in the dismissal or suspension letter to appeal to the Academic Progress Committee.
-The committee includes faculty members from each academic division, a representative academic adviser, and a representative from the Office of Academic Services.
+The committee includes faculty members from each academic division and a representative from the Office of Academic Services.
 The committee reviews appeals for suspension and dismissal.
-Notification of decisions will be sent to the address given in the appeal letter.
+Notification of decisions will be sent to the student's official mailing address.
 For more information, the student may contact an academic adviser or the assistant director for student services in the Office of the Dean.